Content Components to Consider When Designing a Blog

 Background

-When beginning a blog project your needs to handle content are small because, well, there isn't much or any content.
+When beginning a blog project your constraints on how to handle content are limited in scope because, well, there isn't much or any content.
 The obvious place to start is with a model for an article/post.
-But quickly you'll find there are other types of content that needs to be treated differently and separately.
+But quickly you'll find there are other types of content that need to be treated differently.

 This article is a discussion on how I've chosen to break apart different content and how I've grouped or otherwise indexed the content to make retrieval better.